brave/qa-resources/WikiTemplate/Android/wikitemplate-android.md

 ### Fingerprint Tests

-- [ ] Verify that 2 blocked items are listed in `Brave Shields` by visiting `https://browserleaks.com/webrtc`.
 - [ ] Verify that `https://diafygi.github.io/webrtc-ips/` does not expose the user's IP address for any option listed under `Settings → Brave Shields & privacy → WebRTC IP handling policy`.

 ### Query Filter